OpenMDAO/AcousticAnalogies.jl/docs/src/openfast_example.md

 ![LoadingY, Downstream](assets/openfast_example_with_obs-downstream_view-loading_y-0to6000-compressed.gif)

+Both the blade hub and the observer appear to be moving in the `y=0` plane.

 ## Noise Prediction
 Now we're finally ready to do a noise prediction!
 The relevant function for that is [`noise`](@ref), which takes in a source element and observer and returns an [`F1AOutput`](@ref) `struct`, representing the acoustic pressure experienced by the observer due to the source: